tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Aug 03 2007

-Graham Thiel (a 38-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Graham Thiel (a 38-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Graham Thiel had extensive experience in preaching his views to theists.
 He was not afraid.
 As Graham Thiel entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Graham Thiel used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Graham Thiel argued that Alice was a personal, physical being that humans can relate to and communicate with.